 The Boston Globe

 I worked as a full-time correspondent on the city desk of the Boston Globe from December 2014 through June 2015.
 I wrote 5-10 articles each day, all for immediate publication to the web and some for print publication as well.
 I covered mostly crime and breaking news, along with weather and transportation.
-I also occasionally wrote feature stories.
-To the right are three of my best clips.
+I also occasionally wrote feature stories..

 After my temporary position ended in June, I was asked to continue part-time.
 I worked as a nights and weekend reporter for almost another year.

 At 12 years old, Yarden Fanta-Vagenshtein walked 800 miles from Ethiopia to Sudan, carrying her baby sister on her back in search of a better life.
 After a year in a refugee camp, she made it to Israel.